Impact Wrestling TV preview: The lineup for tonight's show, classic pay-per-view airing, Impact In 60 theme, BTI match - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for tonight’s television show.

 Powell’s POV: Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
-AXS will air No Surrender 2005 on Thursday at 2CT/3ET.
-The Impact In 60 nostalgia show airs at 6CT/7ET the Santana and Ortiz version of LAX.
-The Before The Impact show streams on the Impact YouTube page at 6:30CT/7:30ET and has Bhupinder Gujjar vs. Vincent.
-John Moore’s weekly Impact Wrestling television reviews are available on Fridays along with my Impact Hit List and members’ exclusive audio reviews.
+AXS will air Hardcore Justice 2015 on Thursday at 2CT/3ET.
+The Impact In 60 nostalgia show airs at 6CT/7ET and focusses on (Rey) Fenix.
+The Before The Impact show streams on the Impact YouTube page at 6:30CT/7:30ET and features Savannah Evans vs. Alisha.
+John Moore’s weekly Impact Wrestling television reviews are available on Fridays along with my Impact Hit List and exclusive audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment